jonportelli/react-data-menu/README.md

 # React Dynamic multi-level navigation menu

 - Pure CSS menu
-- uses .json to dynamically build and populate menu and content section.
+- Gets .json to dynamically build and populate menu and content section.
-- includes local node server 'server.js' to update changes in realtime.
+- run the local node server 'server.js' to see changes updated in realtime.

 ## Quick start